 Mixed connective tissue disease (MCTD) is a rare autoimmune disorder.
-An autoimmune disorder is one in which the immune system mistakenly views the body’s own tissues as “invaders” and attacks them.
+An autoimmune disorder is one in which your immune system mistakenly views your body’s own tissues as “invaders” and attacks them.

-Mixed connective tissue disease has features of 3 other connective tissue diseases:
+Mixed connective tissue disease has features of three other connective tissue diseases:

-About 25% of patients with a connective tissue disease (such as dermatomyositis, rheumatoid arthritis, Sjogren’s syndrome, and the 3 disease listed above), develop another connective tissue disease over the course of several years.
+About 25% of people with a connective tissue disease (such as dermatomyositis, rheumatoid arthritis, Sjogren’s syndrome, and the three diseases listed above), develop another connective tissue disease over the course of several years.
 This is known as an “overlap syndrome.”

-MCTD is a rare disease, occurring most often in women in their 20s and 30s.
+MCTD is a rare disease, occurring most often in women and people assigned female at birth in their 20s and 30s.
 Children can also be diagnosed with the disease.

-The causes of MCTD are not known.
-It is not directly inherited, although some research shows that the disease may occur more often in people with a family history of connective tissue disease.
+The causes of MCTD aren’t known.
+It’s not directly inherited, although some research shows that the disease may occur more often in people with a biological family history of connective tissue disease.
 Exposure to certain viruses or chemicals such as polyvinyl chloride and silica are other possible causes.

-In the beginning stages, patients who have MCTD have symptoms similar to those of patients with other connective tissue disorders, including:
+In the beginning stages, people who have MCTD have symptoms similar to those with other connective tissue disorders, including: